-HOT BREW - we recommend using about 1 tbsp of our tea per 8 oz. of water.
-It's a common misconception that letting tea/herbs steep longer results in stronger tea. so we recommend using more tea if you are looking for more flavor.
+HOT BREW - We recommend using about 1 tbsp of our tea per 8 oz. of water.
+It's a common misconception that letting tea/herbs steep longer results in stronger tea.
+So we recommend using more tea if you are looking for more flavor.

 COLD BREW - We prefer to make our tea hot and let it cool down naturally for an iced tea mixture.
 We brew it the same way as explained above, but we double the amount of tea/herbs per ounce of water.